hayes/pothos/packages/plugin-prisma/README.md

       type: 'User',
       resolve: async (query, root, args, ctx, info) => prisma.user.findUnique({
-          // the `query` argument will add in `includes` or `selects` to resolve as much of the request in a single query as possible
+          // the `query` argument will add in `include`s or `select`s to
-          ...query,
+          // resolve as much of the request in a single query as possible ...query,
           rejectOnNotFound: true,
           where: { id: ctx.userId },